 The path to Mistaya Canyon was a steady downhill, leading through the trees until we reached a bridge over the canyon.
 Blue waters flow from Peyto Lake to this spot and have carved deep grooves in the limestone over time.
 The winding, smooth canyon walls, grooves, and little arches make this a truly unique and beautiful spot.
 Not to mention the mountains in the background adding to the dramatic scenery.

-From the bridge, visitors can take in the view from the rock outcroppings to the right of the canyon.
+Beyond the bridge, visitors can take in the view from the rock outcroppings to the right of the canyon.
 Be careful around the edge, especially if the rocks are icy or wet.
 After enjoying the canyon view, you can either hike the small loop that begins across the bridge or head back up the trail the way you came.

 What to Bring to Mistaya Canyon